eleni-pan/scNKcells/README.md

 # Repository Setup and Data Preparation

-Due to the large size of the `.ipynb` files, it is recommended to clone the repository for optimal viewing and execution.
+Due to the large size of the `.ipynb` files, it is recommended to clone the repository for viewing and execution.
 Additionally, the data files located in the `data/` and `data/pooled_data` directories need to be unzipped to ensure the notebooks run without errors.

 ## Steps to Set Up the Repository